GwendolyneFreddy/Infinity-Animations/ia_todo_list.md

 #### EE version

+- [ ] All components: list all EE games specific creatures that need to be patched
 - [ ] Distinctive Fiends component: Is it very useful to add creatures sound clips for EE games???